 Home window replacement shouldn’t be entrusted to just any contractor.
 Strive to hire an expert that has favorable online reviews and can show examples of completed work.
 Inexperienced window contractors can skimp on window caulking or incorrectly install window flashing, which can lead to wood rot around your windows.
 This issue is not immediately detectable but can have long-term implications for your wallet and health.

-Custom vs. Stock Windows
+4. The Difference Between Custom vs. Stock Windows

 Stock windows are mass produced in common sizes and custom windows are specifically manufactured for the rough opening they are being installed in.
 When possible, it’s wise to invest in custom windows to ensure a true fit.
 As homes age, foundation shifts can change the window opening size.
 It’s also possible that a contractor made adjustments to the plans of your home and made accommodations to fit the home’s original windows in, making stock windows a risky choice.

 5. Understand Window Condensation